Updated: Apr 10

 In a traditional Hatha Yoga sequence, these poses act as a link between warm-ups and the asanas, and can be done on an empty stomach.
 Early morning is the most appropriate time to practice Surya Namaskar, as it revitalizes the body and refreshes the mind, making us ready to carry on the tasks of the day.
 Surya Namaskar can be practiced more than once a day and at any time of the day.

 General health benefits of Surya Namaskar

 Balances all your doshas ( Vata, Pitta, Kapha)

 Activates all your energy centers - the 7 chakras

 Improves spine health

 Helps in leading a disease-free life

-According to Yoga experts, every part of the body including heart, liver, intestine, stomach, throat, chest, legs, is benefitted by Surya Namaskar.
+According to Yoga experts, every part of the body including heart, liver, intestine, stomach, throat, chest, legs, are benefitted by Surya Namaskar.

 Surya Namaskar is

-Good for the digestive system- as it stimulates the agni - metabolic fire
+Good for digestive system- as it stimulates the Agni - metabolic fire